 - extensive research and substantial resources are required or

-- the information requested relates to third parties who will need to be consulted prior to release of the information, then your request will be dealt with under the provisions of Formal Access (Part 4 of the GIPA Act).
+- the information requested relates to third parties who will need to be consulted prior to release of the information.

 Open Access Information